 - Meditating or contemplating on scripture.
 Contemplation calms our body, mind, and spirit.

 - Pursuing activities that activate positive emotions.
 Boosting positive emotions can improve our physical health and immune system.

 - Engaging in prayer for yourself and for others.
-Prayer practices are an active way to reframe upset into actionable, positive steps, and can reduce anxiety through reassured of hope for the future.
+Prayer practices are an active way to reframe upset into actionable, positive steps, and can reduce anxiety through reassurance and hope for the future.

-- Writing or keeping a daily journal on your spiritual journey.
+- Writing or keeping a daily journal.
 Journaling helps us explore our beliefs and values through self-reflection.

 - Reading sacred texts or engaging in Lectio Divina to further understand and explore God’s love.

 Thriving involves being known and loved as our authentic selves.
 Research indicates that communities, such as religious and spiritual communities, often provide individuals with a sense of belonging.
 Invest in and nurture the relationships that truly matter.

 - Clarify who is in your community.
 Ask yourself to whom do you belong—intimately and communally?

 - What are the life-giving relationships that can support you in your journey toward thriving?
 Cultivate a small group of three to five trusted friends or family members.

 - Practice loving kindness, such as intentionally listening to others, reflecting back to them what you hear them saying and offering support.

 - Contribute to your community’s needs.
 Evidence shows that helping others can foster sense of purpose and belonging.